 The 333 bendy-bus is an express bus which only stops at about every third stop; such stops are clearly marked.
 These buses run every 10 minutes during the daytime and save about 9 minutes on a trip from Bondi Beach to Circular Quay.
 These buses are painted pale blue.
 You must buy your ticket in advance as the driver does not sell tickets on the bus.
 The "bendy-bus" is the latest fashion for Sydney Buses.

 Basically trains run every 4 minutes during peak hour, every 10 minutes outside peakhour, and every 15 minutes late in the evening and on weekends.

 When coming back to Bondi, trains from the City to Bondi Junction pass through Town Hall Station on the 6 minutes past the hour then 16, 26, 36 etc on weekdays until 3pm.
 Allow a couple of minutes earlier at Central and a couple of minutes later at Martin Place.
 After about 6:30 there is a train roughly every 10 minutes or better until 8:25pm thence every 15 minutes until 12:10am.

 Generally the Sydney train system finishes around midnight.
-There are a few later trains from Bondi Junction on Friday night at 12:25, 12:40 and 12:55am and on Saturday night at 12:25 and 12:55am.
+There are a few later trains on Friday at 12:25, 12:40 and 12:55am and on Saturday at 12:25 and 12:55am.

 I strongly advise tourists coming up from Bondi Beach to catch a bus marked Circular Quay and stay on the bus for a pleasant ride into town.

 Town Hall: A rabbit warren of a place with six platforms and countless steps and escalators.
 It's like a full-size three-dimensional game of snakes and ladders.

 It's an easy place to lose your sense of direction, so don't be afraid to ask.
 All the shops have been removed, leaving a station totally devoid of soul, with a massive over supply of stupid signs and railway notices but with very good pedestrian flow .